Newport Beach Legal Separation Lawyers Providing Helping With a viable Alternative to Divorce

 How Does Legal Separation Work in Newport Beach, CA?

 The process is pretty straightforward.
-During the legal separation process, the couple will go the courts and enter an agreement about certain salient issues.
+During the legal separation process, the couple will go to the courts and enter an agreement about certain salient issues.
 The terms might be somewhat similar to what obtains in a divorce, but in this case, both parties understand they’re not getting divorced.

 For this to work, the couple must come to the courts, already agreed on their various terms.
 The court requires this before it grants your request for a legal separation.
 According to CA Family Code 2345, the only condition in which a court will grant a legal separation with just the input of one party is if the other party doesn’t show up.